sawyersteven/KindleManager/README.md

 # KindleManager

 KindleManager is a simple, fast, and easy way to sync your library.
 Using modern technology, it is fast and easy to use.
+Download it on the [Releases](https://github.com/sawyersteven/KindleManager/releases) page.

 ![MainWindow](https://raw.githubusercontent.com/sawyersteven/KindleManager/master/images/MainWindow.PNG)